sk33lz/felix/README.md

 # felix
 Felix and his bag of tricks.

-Lists of open source projects for building websites and other coding resources.
+Lists of open source resources for building websites and other coding resources.

 ## Web Development
 - [Jekyll themes](jekyll-themes.md)